When Is the Best Time

 - Please, take out what you took in!
 Don’t leave any trash!
 Let the wilderness area stay wild.

-- Most important during this trail stay hydrated.
-Although it was more than 86°F/ 30°C warm the water cools you down, and you need to pee often.
+- Most important, during this trail stay hydrated.
+Although it was more than 86°F/ 30°C warm, the water cools you down, and you need to pee often.
 Honestly, we didn’t drink enough in seven hours.
-Usually you can do the adventure in six hours but I took tones of pictures to describe the Narrows in detail and for providing honest advices.
+Usually, you can do the adventure in six hours, but I took tons of pictures to describe the Narrows in detail and to provide honest advice.

-- Definitely, come well equipped that means, proper shoes to wade along the uneven and rocky riverbed and hiking poles.
+- Definitely, come well equipped, which means proper shoes to wade along the uneven and rocky riverbed and hiking poles.
 It is challenging to be one hundred percent concentrated when balancing in the fast-flowing Virgin River.
-We saw several people falling down with their backpack when rapids occurred because of the elevation loss.
+We saw several people falling down with their backpacks when rapids occurred because of the elevation loss.

 Zion Shuttle Service Operating Hours